-The main project goals identified are the following:
+The main project goals identified were the following:

-- 1. Cover which types of insights can be attained from a Level 3 PSA - a.
+- 1. To cover which types of insights can be attained from a Level 3 PSA - a.
 Discrimination of consequences which exceed a regulatory risk threshold, e.g. released activity, marginally or substantially. - b.
-Seek to establish to which extent Level 2 PSA output may be relevant as a surrogate for Level 3 PSA insights. - 2.
-Indicate resources required for performing a Level 3 PSA - 3.
-Identify any key uncertainties in the analysis - 4.
-Indicate how existing plant Level 2 PSA structure would interface with a Level 3 PSA analysis - 5.
-Gain insights into the use of Level 3 PSA risk metrics: - a.
+Seek to establish the extent Level 2 PSA output may be relevant as a surrogate for Level 3 PSA insights. - 2.
+To indicate resources (amount of and skills) required for performing a Level 3 PSA - 3.
+To identify any key uncertainties in the analysis - 4.
+To indicate how existing plant Level 2 PSA structure would interface with a Level 3 PSA analysis - 5.
+To gain insights into the use of Level 3 PSA risk metrics: - a.
 Health effects: Collective dose (Latent Cancers) - b.
 Environmental effects: Contaminated area (Economic impact) - c.
 Impact of Countermeasures/protective actions (Severe Accident Scenario Warning Time)